Renting a boat in Venice is one of the most unique ways to explore the lagoon โ and in many cases, you donโt even need a license.

-On land, Venice can feel delicate and slow.
+On land, Venice can feel narrow and slow.

-On the water, it becomes open, wide, endless.
+On the water, it becomes open, wide, and surprisingly peaceful.

 ๐ The Magic of Exploring Venice by Boat